We're giving you the chance to win back the value of your meal - every time you dine this month!

 cuttlefish dish at clove club

-What: The Clove Club, set inside Grade-II-listed Shoreditch Town Hall, has been a important part of East London's culinary rise - alongside fellow Young Turk James Lowe at Lyle's the two put Shoreditch on the map, and The Clove Club now holds two Michelin stars as of 2022.
+What: The Clove Club, set inside Grade-II-listed Shoreditch Town Hall, has been an important part of East London's culinary rise - alongside fellow Young Turk James Lowe at Lyle's (now closed), the two put Shoreditch on the map, and The Clove Club now holds two Michelin stars.
 The tasting menu champions quality British produce in elegant, minimal ways, and the vegetarian tasting menu is one of the most innovative in London.

 Where: 380 Old Street, EC1V 9LT